ryanbaarz/incredibowl/incredibowlApp/README.md

 `python -m SimpleHTTPServer 8008`

-Incredibowl will run on localhost 8008;
+Incredibowl will run on `http://localhost:8008`

+OR

 If you would like to run the project yourself using the angular CLI IncredibowlApp directory where the package.js is and run